Last Updated on January 19, 2024 by Michelle Ball

-Special education services, such as speech and language, occupational therapy, or behavior support cannot be denied solely based on “unavailability.”
+Student special education services, such as resource support, speech and language, occupational therapy, or behavior support, cannot be denied solely based on “unavailability.”

 Special Education Services Depend On the Student

-Special education support services (also called “related services“) are based on the “unique needs” of each special education student.
+Special education services and related services are based on the “unique needs” of each special education student.
 How an IEP (Individualized Education Program) team meets these student needs varies with every student.
 Services must be tailored to the specific student.

 If a student requires special education services to meet their unique educational needs, and they are in a student’s IEP plan, they must be provided by the school or school district.